active-group/reacl/README.md

 `reacl.core/send-message!` for sending a message to a component.

-In addition to this core model, Reacl also provides a convenience layer on React's virtual dom (which can be used independently), as well as a lens library for access into application state (which can also be used independently).
+In addition to this core model, Reacl also provides a convenience layer on React's virtual dom (which can be used independently).

 ## Organization